Alice’s Adventures in the Cousins’ War

 15. Alan Bennett, Dudley Moore, Peter Cook, and Jonathan Miller, “So That’s the Way You Like It”, Beyond the Fringe, 1960, emphasis mine.

 In 1951, Disney Animation Studios released Alice in Wonderland to lukewarm response.
-The offering was overshadowed by the earlier Cinderella, which had been boffo at the BO and racked up a trio of Oscar noms to boot, making Alice quite the shabby younger stepsister.
+The offering was overshadowed by the earlier Cinderella (1950), which had been boffo at the BO and racked up a trio of Oscar noms to boot,¹ making Alice quite the shabby younger stepsister.

 Alice was just not very good.
-Walt put down the failure to the titular character, saying she had no “warmth”.
-I can’t say that I disagree with Disney’s assessment—in order to avoid narration, his Alice talks a lot more than she does in Lewis Carroll’s books, dialogue which lacks purposefulness as well, and makes us question what motivates her.
-The studio’s reductivism also makes an appearance—Alice follows the White Rabbit hoping that he’s late for a party, rather than due to simple human curiosity and impulsiveness in the original.
+Walt put the failure down to the titular character, saying she had no “warmth”.² I can’t say I disagree with Disney’s assessment—in order to avoid narration, his Alice (Kathryn Beaumont) talks a lot more than she does in Lewis Carroll’s books, dialogue which lacks purposefulness as well, and makes us question her motives.
+The studio’s reductivism also makes an appearance—Alice follows the White Rabbit (Bill Thompson), hoping he’s going to a party, rather than due to simple human curiosity and impulsiveness in the original.

 As to the Disney film, Walt’s comment could simply be expanded to the whole of it: nearly none of the characters are interesting, endearing, or appealing.
-Events from both of the Carroll books are thrown together in a nonsensical jumble, the songs are mainly mediocre boildowns of the original’s fantastic poetry—along with many others, I can still recite much of Carroll’s poetry by heart—and its quirky charms replaced with over-the-top wackiness.
+Events from both Carroll books are thrown together into a nonsensical jumble, the songs are mainly mediocre boildowns of the original fantastic poetry—like many, I can recite much of Carroll’s poetry by heart—and its quirky charms replaced with over-the-top wackiness.

-One of the animators, Ward Kimball, characterized what he saw as the central problem with the production thus:
+One of the animators, Ward Kimball, characterized what he saw as the central problem with the production thus:³

 [I]t suffered from too many cooks—directors.
 Here was a case of five directors each trying to top the other guy and make his sequence the biggest and craziest in the show.
 This had a self-canceling effect on the final product.